cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-networks/private-net/private-hostnames-ips.md

 Use the following troubleshooting strategies if you are running into issues while configuring your private network with Cloudflare Tunnel.

-* Ensure that `cloudflared` is connected to Cloudflare by visiting Access > Tunnels in the Cloudflare for Teams dashboard.
+* Ensure that `cloudflared` is connected to Cloudflare by visiting Access > Tunnels in the Zero Trust dashboard.

 * Ensure that `cloudflared` is running with `quic` protocol (search for `Initial protocol quic` in its logs).